mackuba/sparkler/README.md

 ## Credits & contributing

 Copyright © 2015 [Kuba Suder](https://github.com/mackuba).
-Licensed under VSL ([Very Simple License](https://github.com/mackuba/sparkler/blob/master/VSPL-LICENSE.txt), a simplified version of the MIT license that fits in 3 lines).
+Licensed under [Very Simple Public License](https://github.com/mackuba/sparkler/blob/master/VSPL-LICENSE.txt) (a simplified version of the MIT license that fits in 3 lines).

 If you have any ideas for new features, improvements and bug fixes, pull requests are very welcome.
 (Just make sure you follow the existing code formatting style since I have a bit of an OCD...)